Geographic Spines in the 2020 Census Disclosure Avoidance System: Differential Privacy

 Note that the variance matrix of this output vector is given by,

-Prior works have focused on using this variance matrix to find strategies that provide a low expected sum of squared errors, which is given by $\textup{Trace}(\textup{Var}(W\boldsymbol{\hat{x}})) = \textup{Trace}(W^\top W (\widetilde{A}^\top \widetilde{A})^{-1});$ see for example, \cite{li2010optimizing, mckenna2018optimizing}.
+Past work focuses on using this variance matrix to find strategies that provide a low expected sum of squared errors, which is given by $\textup{Trace}(\textup{Var}(W\boldsymbol{\hat{x}})) = \textup{Trace}(W^\top W (\widetilde{A}^\top \widetilde{A})^{-1});$ see for example, \cite{li2010optimizing, mckenna2018optimizing}.
 We use an alternative approach to motivate the heuristic used to bypass geounits in Section \ref{bypassing}, after introducing how we represent the spine using matrices in the next section.